-The poster reads, “Berkeley Stands United Against Hate.”
-20,000 copies were printed by a local union run shop, Autumn Press in Berkeley and distributed to businesses and residents.
-Within a week another 20,000 were adapted and distributed for the city of Oakland, in addition to large banners of the image that were publicly displayed during the summer of 2017 in both cities.
+Initially 20,000 copies of the United Against Hate posters were printed by union shop, Autumn Press in Berkeley and given away for free in local communities.
+Within a week another 20,000 were adapted and distributed for the city of Oakland, in addition to large banners of the image that were hung from downtown buildings during the summer of 2017.
 Subsequently, posters have been reformatted and printed for the cities of Alameda, Castro Valley, Fremont, Richmond, Piedmont and counting.

 Aesthetically, the colors of the poster extrapolate from red, white and blue, in a font and with muted tones that invoke Berkeley’s connection to the Arts and Crafts movement.
 Wolff and Visco continue to alter the name of the city for any town interested in their own version of this poster.
-Heading into spring 2018, the posters are still widely visible in the windows of storefronts and people's homes across the East Bay.
+Heading into spring 2018, the posters are still widely visible in the windows of storefronts and people's homes across the Bay Area.

 With the encouragement of an artist grant Wolff received from the City of Berkeley in 2018, the duo paired up again in 2018 to produce another poster series to encourage greater voter participation and engagement in the midterm elections.
 Six different iterations were completed, reading, “Vote for Democracy!”
 “Your Vote is Your Voice,” and a version in Spanish reading “To Voto Es Tu Voz.”
 With additional crowdsourced funding, 20,000 of the VOTE posters were printed again at Autumn Press in Berkeley, given away for free and shipped to over fifteen states ahead of the election, including Arizona, Colorado, Illinois, Maine, Massachusetts, Michigan, Minnesota, New York, North Carolina, North Dakota, Oregon, Rhode Island, Tennessee, Texas, Pennsylvania and Washington.